-I was fairly content with the progress I’d made finding a comfort zone to retreat to, a world of new learning and curiosities.
-I quit therapy.
-True, I hadn’t conquered the anxiety nor faced the issues of the family, but I reasoned that those changes would come in time.
+At some point I was fairly content with the progress I’d made, finding a comfort in new learning and curiosities.
+I hadn’t conquered the anxiety nor faced issues in the family, but reasoned that if I drew back those changes would come in time.
+It had felt indulgent to take the time for myself, so I quit therapy.

-Naturally, having taken the weight back onto my own shoulders before quite ready, I wobbled.
-I got caught up in distressing arguments again, struggled with my health again, and began to lose faith in the tools and tricks I’d amassed.
+Naturally, having taken the weight back onto my own shoulders, I began to wobble again.
+I got caught up in distressing arguments, struggled with health, began to lose faith in the tools and tricks I’d amassed.

-My daughter and I were wandering the the aisles of DSW store for quite a long time; the most ordinary kind of day in the world.
+My daughter and I were wandering the the aisles of DSW store for quite a long time; the most ordinary day in the world.
 It generally takes her a long time to find what she likes, so after a while I left her to it, standing off to the side, people watching to pass the time.

 When this happened: I noticed (I was) not thinking.

 It wasn’t that I’d been unconscious, or in an auto-pilot state, but that a quality of mind so vividly different from anything I’d encountered before, had come forward.
 Far from any spiritual experiences I’d had before (stories – dramatic visions and insights that characterized my teen years (stories for another day) – this assertion was non-intrusive – like happening upon the sky.

 Not that which the eye can see, but that whereby the eye can see: know that to be Brahman the eternal, and not what people here adore;